Chirayugiri/MockMate-AI/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with Next.js for the user interface and backend logic, Firebase for authentication and data storage, styled with TailwindCSS and using Vapi's voice agents, Prepwise is a website project designed to help you learn integrating AI models with your apps.
+Built with Next.js for the user interface and backend logic, Firebase for authentication and data storage, styled with TailwindCSS and using Vapi's voice agents, MockMateAI is a website project designed to help you learn integrating AI models with your apps.
 The platform offers a sleek and modern experience for job interview preparation.

 ## <a name="tech-stack">⚙️ Tech Stack</a>